jedlimlx/Cellular-Automaton-Viewer/wiki/Rule-Support.md

 The rule will alternate across *l* rules where *l* is the length of *B*.
 Every generation, before inputting the cells into *f(x, n)*, we swap 0 and *B\[generation % l\]*.
 A similar function is applied to the output.

-With that, we have successfully emulated a B0 rule!!!!
+With that, we have successfully emulated a B0 rule!